-14.3.6 Reasonable Prospects for Eventual Economic Extraction
+11.3.6 Reasonable Prospects for Eventual Economic Extraction

 The potential for economic extraction was determined by use of an economic pit limit program, MineFlow, from the Colorado School of Mines.
 This utilizes a unique algorithm, but provides similar results to a Lerchs-Grossman analysis.
-The economic parameters applied are equal to those used in the more detailed Mineral Point study shown in Table 16-12.
+The economic parameters applied are equal to those used in the more detailed Mineral Point study shown in Table 13-13.
 The bulk of the surface minable Archimedes deposit has been mined previously, leaving about 5 million tonnes of ore and 300 thousand gold ounces within the optimized pit shell and below the depleted topo surface.

-14.3.7 Archimedes Open Pit Mineral Resource Statement
+11.3.7 Archimedes Open Pit Mineral Resource Statement

-Mineral Resources are detailed in Table 14-19 for the Archimedes Open Pit mineral resource statement.
-Mineral Resources are not Mineral Reserves and have not been demonstrated to have economic viability.
-There is no certainty that the mineral resource will be converted to Mineral Reserves.
+Mineral resources are detailed in Table 11-19 for the Archimedes Open Pit mineral resource statement.
+Mineral resources are not Mineral Reserves and have not been demonstrated to have economic viability.
+There is no certainty that the mineral resource will be converted to mineral reserves.
 The quantity and grade or quality is an estimate and is rounded to reflect the fact that it is an approximation.
 Quantities may not sum due to rounding.

-There is no guarantee that Mineral Resource can be converted to Mineral Reserves.
-Inferred Mineral Resources do not have sufficient confidence that modifying factors can be applied to convert them to Mineral Reserves.
+There is no guarantee that mineral resources can be converted to mineral reserves.
+Inferred mineral resources do not have sufficient confidence that modifying factors can be applied to convert them to mineral reserves.